 Welcome to the Library Media Center

 Gifts are always appreciated.
-They may be added to the media center collection, given to teachers, or donated to students.
+They may be added to the media center collection, given to teachers or donated to students.
 We accept gently used books as well as building items such as Legos and assorted types of blocks.

 Gale Databases - Research Resources

 Gale Databases offer an engaging online experience for information on a broad range of topics, such as global issues, opposing viewpoints, science, literature, history, and titles for suggested reading.
 The Marion County School System, through the Library Media Programs, is pleased to announce this new set of tools to support these 21st century learners as they develop critical thinking and information literacy skills.
 Gale online databases make discovering information engaging, simple, and fun for the user.

 No password is needed within the Marion County Public School System.
 From any other computer, use the password student to access these resources.

 MyON reading program offers more than 6,000 interactive books for our students.
 MyON encourages ALL readers to grow independently.
 Myon is available by signing on through your child’s Marion County Desktop